How to name your company

 Spend 1 hour.

-Aim is to come up with hundreds of bad ideas and a few good ones.
+The aim is to come up with hundreds of bad ideas and a few good ones.

-Take meaningful words from positioning statement.
+Take meaningful words from the positioning statement.

 Generate synonyms, antonyms, free associations, other languages, etc.